misha7b/LLIE-EqM/README.md

 - post-upsampling smoothing to reduce checkerboard artifacts
 - a truncated EqM decay with Charbonnier, FFT, and cosine-direction losses

-In the report, EqM+ is evaluated on LOL / LOL-v2 and benchmarked on surgical endoscopy data.

 ## Endoscopy Benchmarks